SPRING FOOTBALL SKIRMISH FOOTBALL

 7- Spring Football is it's own game.

-For international purposes Spring Football is called Skirmish.
+For international purposes Spring Football is Skirmish football.

 Skirmish scoring values are a restoration of the original American football game before 1912 with a few new twists.
 The Skirmish goal line is called a Try line paying tribute to it's Rugby roots.